programacion-codigo-maquina

 Instruction stack

-As we can see, machine code is totally dependent on the underlying hardware.
-Each processor has its own set of instructions, its opcodes, and its own register structure.
+As we can see, machine code is completely dependent on the underlying hardware.
+Each processor has its own instruction set, its own opcodes, and its own register structure.

-This means that machine code written for a specific processor architecture is not directly compatible with another different processor.
-That bunch of bytes will only work on a processor of one type.
+This means that machine code written for a specific processor architecture is not directly compatible with a different processor.
+That bunch of bytes will only work on a processor of a specific type.

-Another obvious feature of machine code is that its readability for humans is very low.
+Another evident characteristic of machine code is that its readability for humans is very low.
 It consists of a sequence of zeros and ones, making it very difficult for humans to understand and maintain.
 Furthermore, machine code lacks the abstractions and advanced control structures found in high-level programming languages.

-Although it may seem unbelievable, in the early days of programming, people programmed like this.
-And as you can imagine, it was a nightmare to program in that.
+Believe it or not, in the early days of programming, people programmed like this.
+And as you can imagine, programming in that was a nightmare.
 It was a very slow, complicated, and error-prone process.
-That is why other languages, such as Assembly, soon emerged that made the process easier.
+That’s why other languages soon emerged, like Assembly, which made the process easier.

-Although machine code is considered (and is) a low-level programming language, its direct use in modern application development is very limited (or one could say practically nil).
+Although machine code is considered (and is) a low-level programming language, its direct use in modern application development is very limited (if not practically non-existent).

-Today, most programmers use high-level programming languages, such as C++ or Python, which offer friendlier abstractions and control structures for software development.
+Today, most programmers use high-level programming languages, such as C++ or Python, which offer abstractions and control structures more friendly for software development.